10 ways to protect sensitive business data

 27 January 2017

 In a modern business, communication and collaboration are becoming easier than ever.
 We can work remotely, we can access documents on our smartphones and check in with our colleagues via Skype whilst on the go.
 While the increase in this type of working culture is positive, the rise of social media, instant messaging and email – along with the influx of portable devices (smartphones, tablets etc.) and removable media into the office space – means it’s becoming easier than ever for data to leak out of a business.

-Your data – be it financial, client, employees or product-based – is a highly valuable asset and it is critical that it is protected.
+Your data – be it financial, client, employees or intellectual property – is a highly valuable asset and it is critical that you protect it.
 However since confidential data can reside on a number of computing devices (servers, databases, desktops, laptops, USB drives, mobiles), and often moves through a number of access points, it can be difficult to know where to start.
-In this blog we will outline some of the solutions available to help with the problem of data loss, and how to get started with your data leak prevention project.
+In this blog we will outline some of the solutions available to help with the problem of data loss, and how you to begin your data leak prevention project.

 What is data leak prevention (DLP)?